Date published 22/05/17

 So, what can you do to make telecommuting work for you?

 1. Set your working hours and get into a routine

 Ah… the feeling of not having to work nine until five every day… But what now?
 Once you break free from the shackles of the office routine you’ll probably find time management a bit difficult.

 Without having to wake up to be at the office at a certain time, suddenly it becomes easier to oversleep or put work off and do stuff around your home instead.
 That’s why such freedom demands great discipline.

-Choose working hours, which suit you and - if you’re company requires it – get them approved.
+Choose working hours, which suit you and - if your company requires it – get them approved.
 After all, you’ll need to be easily reached by your team.
 Whatever the hours, try to commit to them every day and get into the routine.
 That way it will be a lot easier to manage your time and remain focused.

 Boss pro tip: Let your remote employees choose their own hours, to keep them motivated and productive.

 2. Have designated workspace and keep it tidy

 Probably the most important thing to do before you begin working remotely is to set up a designated space in your home.
 A place where you can keep your business files, work computer, storage and other equipment neatly in one place.